The Logo Company - Portfolio

 Why Logos Matter

 Logos establish and reinforce your brand.
 Your brand needs to convey a particular emotion so that you can tap into the ethos of your target audience.
-Match your photography service with a related emotion, conveying that emotion through your branding and logo.
+Match your service with a related emotion, conveying that emotion through your branding and logo.
 Doing this creates a desire in potential customers to satisfy their emotional response to your logo, meaning people will use your services when they want photographs taken.
 Creating a strong brand through the creation of an appropriate logo builds a foundation for your business’s success.

 To understand this better, let’s look at an example of how logos relate to generating demand for photographic services.
 A photographer offers sessions centered on the expectant mother’s growing belly and also provides new moms the opportunity to capture moments with their newborns.
 In this specific case, the logo needs to have a look that conjures up emotions tied to that special time in a family’s life.

-The photographer’s logo in this example should use soft colors, typography with minor flourishes, and simple imagery related to babies.
+The logo in this example should use soft colors, typography with minor flourishes, and simple imagery related to babies.
 When expectant parents see this logo, it touches them on an emotional level, creating a desire to capture this extraordinary time in their lives by using your company.
 That is why your logo is one of the most important branding tools in your marketing toolbox.

 How to Choose Typography and Colors

 Interdisciplinary research shows that colors evoke particular emotions in people because of their associations with the colorful objects that surround them.
-For example, someone who loves the beach may choose to paint their bedroom blue or green to conjure images of the ocean and tranquillity of being at the shore.
+For example, someone who loves the beach may choose to paint their bedroom blue or green to conjure images of the ocean and tranquility of being at the shore.
 This connection between colors and emotions makes color choice for your logo important.

 Consider the emotional impact the color red has on a person.
 This color evokes feelings of passion, love, strength, energy, danger, and power.
 This is because red is the color of blood, and it’s most commonly represented in graphics with hearts or fire.
 If your business focuses primarily on the boudoir niche, then red is an appropriate color to use for your logo.